Duke shuts natgas plant due to Florence floods, coal ash leak feared

 Site personnel are supplementing on-site supplies with large stones and other materials, and engineering experts are on their way to the site, Duke said.

-Hurricane Florence brought several feet of rain to parts of North Carolina over a period of days, and the historic level of storm flooding is not expected to subside until next week.
+Hurricane Florence brought several feet of rain to parts of North Carolina over a period of days, and the historic level of storm flooding is not expected to subside until next week. [nL2N1W713A]

-Separately, company spokesman Paige Sheehan told the Associated Press they cannot rule out that ash might be escaping and flowing into the Cape Fear river from another plant.
-Reuters has not independently verified this information.
+Separately, company spokesman Paige Sheehan told Reuters they cannot rule out the possibility that coal ash might have entered the Cape Fear River.

 Duke reported two coal ash leaks from a retired plant in Wilmington, North Carolina, following storm Florence.
 One came from its shuttered Sutton Power Plant on Saturday and a second on Sunday, according to federal officials.

-Officials had worried the water would overwhelm several pits where coal ash had been stored, potentially contaminating rivers.
+Officials had worried the water would overwhelm several pits where coal ash had been stored, potentially contaminating rivers. [nL2N1W100L]

+“We have not been able to get our feet on the ground to get the water quality sampling” due to flooding in the area, Michael Regan, Secretary of the North Carolina Department of Environmental Quality, said during North Carolina Governor Roy Cooper’s Hurricane Florence briefing on Friday.

+“We plan to conduct flyovers and partner with the Department of Transportation to see if we can ascertain ... whether any coal ash has filtered into the Cape Fear River,” Regan said.

 Duke said there is no visible ash in the river.
 Coal ash collects at the bottom of basins, making it difficult to determine when ash escapes from a site.